Rafffaelb/Schrodinger_Billiard/WignerDyson/README.md

 - `eigen-3.4.0/`: Third-party Eigen library, automatically downloaded during build
 - `gpu_experiment/`: Experimental GPU-accelerated code that is separate from the main project
 - `third_party/`: Scripts for installing additional dependencies
+- `.dockerignore`: Docker ignore file (not needed in version control)
 - `.bat files`: Windows batch scripts for dependency installation

 These directories are excluded via `.gitignore` because they contain either third-party code or platform-specific installation scripts.
 They are essential for building and running the project locally but are not part of the core source code.